LokaChain/DOCUMENTAION/intro.md

 ---

 # 📖 Introduction
-Welcome to the documentation of LokaChain, a blockchain built with the Cosmos SDK.
+Welcome to the documentation of LokaChain.
 This guide will help developers, validators, and users understand and interact with the chain.

 # Setup Instructions